Taking Charge Of My Own Retirement Part 1 - Utilities

 As I write this, we're still trying to figure out if we can make it financially.
 We think so, but have to entertain the possibility of part time work.

 A lot of people would love to work at the jobs we did and wonder why we'd leave, when staying another year would have made it a lot easier.
-In our case our jobs were personally and financially rewarding, but they were also very stressful.
+In our case, our jobs were personally and financially rewarding, but they were also very stressful.
 We decided the tradeoff wasn't worth it and walked away.

 So we decided to take the plunge and see what retirement has to offer.
 If we have to go back to work, we will.
 If not, let me tell you, retirement is great.
 It's like a vacation every day.